kiwix/mirrors-qa/dev/README.md

     The key name `id_rsa` is used as a bind mount in the compose file.

 - Assuming the backend service is up (`docker compose up backend`), create a worker and assign them a list of countries to test for.
-    If no countries are provided, all available countries wiil be assigned to the worker.
+    If no countries are provided, all available countries in the DB wiil be assigned to the worker.
+You can update the countries using `mirrors-qa-backend update-worker`.

     In this example, we create a worker named `test` to test for mirrors in France, United States and Canada using the private key file named `id_rsa`.
     ```sh